How to Clean Solar Panels Yourself: Save Money in 2023

 Safety First: Be Sure to Take the Necessary Safety Precautions

-The first step in how to clean solar panels yourself is safety precautions.
+The first step is safety precautions.

 • Watch out for slippery surfaces: Roof solar panels can become slippery when wet or soapy.
 Extra precautions prevent falls.